Ultimate 14-Day Egypt Itinerary for History Lovers

 Transportation: Cairo to Luxor flights are fast.
 Or take the train for a different experience.

 When you visit Luxor, do not forget to pay in cash.
 There are ATMs in case you can't do without them.
-Planning ahead will allow you to enjoy the rich history of the city.
+Planning will allow you to enjoy the rich history of the city.

 Days 7-8 / Aswan and Its Unique Historical Sites

-Visit Nubian villages to experience rich culture.
+Nubian villages for the rich culture.

-Have the local food in local eateries.
+Local food in local eateries.

 Day 9 - Day Trip to Abu Simbel